jhnwu3/BioNetGMMFit/README.md

     Config.csv

-files and change the respective values.
+file and change the respective values.
 For instance, through excel

 | n_particles1 | 15 |
 |--------------|----|